opitzconsulting/Coding-Dojo-OC-MeetUps/README.md

 # 3 Docker Containers

-Open a first terminal tab and clone my git repository from Github:
+Open a first terminal tab and clone my git repository from Github.
+Please do all steps in that order which are described here :)

 `$ git clone https://github.com/falent/Alexa_universal_skill_template_cli.git  ~/Desktop/Template/Alexa_universal_skill_template `